forsington/arbines/README.md

 # arbines

-Quick and dirty arbitrage detection script for the NES store.
+Quick and dirty arbitrage detection script for the Eve Online NES store.